Hendrix-CS/csci151/labs/binarysearchtrees.md

 It should pass its unit tests and again is testable on the GUI, by clicking on nodes you wish to remove.

+## Step 5: Rotations

+Implement left and right rotations.
+When correct, they should pass their unit tests, and you can also test them in the GUI by clicking on the node that you wish to rotate.
+As with `remove()`, these methods return the rebuilt tree nodes.

+## Step 6: Evaluation

+Create trees with 3, 7, and 15 nodes.
+First, create a balanced tree.
+Next, erase the tree and create a degenerate tree that is completely linear.
+Then, use rotations to transform each linear tree into a balanced tree.
+Record in your evaluation document the number of rotations you needed to perform to balance each tree.
+Discuss how you identified the need for a rotation when examining each tree.

 ## What to Hand In

-Submit `TreeNode.java` via Teams.
+Submit `TreeNode.java` and your evaluation document via Teams.

 ## Grading

-* To earn a 8, complete Step 1
+* To earn a 6, complete Step 1
-* To earn a 12, do the above and Step 2
+* To earn a 9, do the above and Step 2
+* To earn a 11, do the above and Step 3
+* To earn a 14, do the above and Step 4
-* To earn a 16, do the above and Step 3
+* To earn a 16, do the above and Step 5
-* To earn a 20, do the above and Step 4
+* To earn a 20, do the above and Step 6